zhuje/agent-frameworks/prototype/frameworks/llamastack/README.md

 ---
 ## **Run a wolfram-alpha powered Agent**

 If you wish to test the Wolfram Alpha tool, you can follow the example in `tool_wolframAlpha.py`.
 This example is necessary to demonstrate how to build an agent based on Wolfram Alpha, as previous documentation examples are outdated.
 Run it through Podman following the same instructions.
+The current script works only with v0.1.6.
+For previous versions, you need to add the Wolfram configuration in `run.yaml`.

 Run the script: